 For S/S 2017, once again, we will have a strong focus on dresses and blouses.
-Straips of all sorts, knotted or showing the ‘cold shoulder’ are the current highlights.
+Straps of all sorts, knotted or showing the ‘cold shoulder’ are the current highlights.
 Romantic dresses with mille-fleur prints as well as slip- and shirt-dresses are also key.
 We also see a clear growth potential with pants, preferably those with numerous details.
 Denim is strong throughout all product categories.
 For outdoors, we concentrate on bomber and utility jackets, either with embroidery or prints.

-We are always on the lookout for exciting labels which that are not widely distributed.
-Our client travels the world and therefore expects therefore a strong and inspiring brand portfolio from us, complete with unique lifestyle elements.
+We are always on the lookout for exciting labels that are not widely distributed.
+Our client travels the world and therefore expects a strong and inspiring brand portfolio from us, complete with unique lifestyle elements.
 The latest unexpected brand discovery for Lodenfrey Munich was Sminfinity, a wonderful collection of knits that immediately drew us in.
 In our concept store Off&Co we are now presenting the young designer Nobi Talai, who wowed me immediately at the Berliner Modesalon.

 Filippo Cacciapuoti